 Sure, it has bright lights (Kangaroo Islanders call them stars) but this is no big city.
-Max Anderson finds a wilderness escape with creature comforts on Adelaide’s doorstep – this is our essential guide to planning your perfect weekend on Kangaroo Island.
+Discover a wilderness escape with creature comforts on Adelaide’s doorstep – this is our essential guide to planning your perfect weekend on Kangaroo Island.

 Twenty years ago, Kangaroo Island was a destination known almost exclusively to South Australians.
 It was a place of farmers, fishermen and the odd self-exiled artist living in a beach shack.

 But that was before it became famous as a wildlife haven where native animals have thrived, free of foxes and rabbits.
 These days, visitors are as likely to come from Amsterdam or Abu Dhabi as they are from Adelaide.
 But wherever they’re from, people are reliably surprised by three things: how vast Kangaroo Island is, how beautiful it is and how grounded it is.

 Measuring 150 kilometres from east to west and often cited as “nine times the size of Singapore”, KI is home to just 4600 people, most of them living in Kingscote, the largest town.
 The landscape is diverse and expansive, with a mix of pasture, vast tracts of virgin bush, rugged sea cli s and beaches that seem to stretch forever.
 Less than 10 per cent of the island’s road network is sealed.

 KI is a paradise for children of all ages, a place where they can run as wild as the island’s fauna.
 This itinerary for enjoying the perfect family weekend on Kangaroo Island is confined to the middle third of the island, which keeps the driving to a minimum (kids and long drives are rarely a happy combination).

 Day 1 PM